 On the other hand, should there appear during almost daily repetition of the well indicated homoeopathic remedy, towards the end of the treatment of a chronic disease, so-called (§ 161) homoeopathic aggravations by which the balance of the morbid symptoms seem to again increase somewhat (the medicinal disease, similar to the original, now alone persistently manifests itself).
 The doses in that case must then be reduced still further and repeated in longer intervals and possibly stopped several days, in order to see if the convalescence need no further medicinal aid.

-[When the remedy is no longer needed, “aggravations” may occur.
+[When the remedy is no longer needed, an “aggravation” might occur.
 It might look like the original symptoms are coming back!
 This is your cue to stop dosing and watch and see what happens.
-If health is evident after the aggravation wears off, the remedy is no longer needed.
-“Proving” symptoms are not aggravations of your case but symptoms of the remedy itself.
-For instance, Nat-mur is homeopathic salt; so, a nat-mur proving symptom might be a craving for salt.]
+If health is evident after the aggravation wears off, the remedy is no longer needed.]

 The apparent symptoms (Schein – Symptome) caused by the excess of the homoeopathic medicine will soon disappear and leave undisturbed health in its wake.
 If only a small vial say a dram of dilute alcohol is used in the treatment, in which is contained and dissolved through succussion one globule of the medicine which is to be used by olfaction every two, three or four days, this also must be thoroughly succussed eight to ten times before each olfaction.